Nightwolf-47/KleleAtoms-MD/README.md

 **DrPetter** - SFXR, a tool used to make sounds for this game.

 ## SGDK information
-Version 1.2 (and its dev commits) requires SGDK 2.11 to compile the game.
+Versions 1.2 and newer require SGDK 2.11 to compile the game.
 Versions 1.1.2 and 1.1.3 require SGDK 1.80.
 Older versions require SGDK 1.70.